 \texttt{SPARTA} trains DRL agents using energy- and fairness-aware reward signals, allowing them to pause and resume transfer threads based on real-time network conditions.
 This flexibility not only speeds up data transfers but also prevents overloading resources and lowers energy use.
 To speed up training, we introduce an emulation environment that stores transition logs from initial real-world training episodes.
 By learning from these logs, the agents quickly discover optimal actions without the high costs of lengthy real-world transfers.
 After training, they intelligently adjust $cc$ and $p$ to avoid resource congestion during busy periods and to fully use available bandwidth during quieter times, all without sacrificing fairness.

-Although our experiments focus on multiple concurrent transfers on shared links, future work could scale this approach to hundreds or even thousands of transfers across geographically distributed environments.
-This might involve multi-agent DRL or centralized optimization strategies and also incorporate other transport protocol such as TCP BBR ~\cite{BBR2016}.
+Our results show that DRL-based resource allocation can build more sustainable, high-performing data transfer infrastructures that save energy, increase throughput, and maintain fairness.
+Although our experiments focus on multiple concurrent transfers on shared links, future work could scale this approach to thousands of transfers across geographically distributed environments.
+This might involve multi-agent DRL or centralized optimization strategies and also incorporate other transport protocols, such as TCP BBR ~\cite{BBR2016}.

-In summary, our results show that DRL-based resource allocation can build more sustainable, high-performing data transfer infrastructures that save energy, increase throughput, and maintain fairness.